MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Australia/how-to-set-up-bas-xml-fields.md

   - "en-au"
 ---
 # How to: Set Up BAS XML Fields
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you must define setup names for XML fields in the Business Activity Statement \(BAS\).
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you must define setup names for XML fields in the Business Activity Statement \(BAS\).
 You can group the required BAS XML field IDs under one setup name.

 ### To set up BAS XML fields